kubernetes/website/docs/getting-started-guides/ibm-softlayer.md

     - API_KEY
     - (Optional) DATACENTER: Check http://www.softlayer.com/data-centers and look at the Ping/Trace Route column for the code.
 For example, the code for speedtest.wdc01.softlayer.com is wdc01
     - (Optional) CPU: Define the number of CPIUs you want in each server
-    - (Optional) Memory: Define the amount of RAM (in MB) in each server
+    - (Optional) MEMORY: Define the amount of RAM (in MB) in each server
+    - (Optional) PUBLIC_VLAN: Define the public VLAN number
+    - (Optional) PRIVATE_VLAN: Define the private VLAN number

 * Run the following command: